ali-hue-byte/Classes_Manager/README.md

 - **Attendance Page**-Mark, edit, and track student attendance with clear status indicators and real-time updates
 - **Statistics Page** – A page for visualizing student data such as grades, attendance and gender distribution using matplotlib for graphs (with animations on hover) and highlighting top-performing students (real-time updates)

 ---

+### Upcoming Features

+- Data storage with SQLite: replacing Pickle for faster, more reliable, and scalable data management.
+- Configurable maximum marks: teachers can set the maximum score for each subject or assessment.

+---